 rft.issn.
 That way, when LibWizard receives an OpenURL string, it'll know where to assign the value of each parameter in your survey.

 Once you've mapped your OpenURL parameters, all you need to do is link to your survey's URL from your link resolver or another system.
 That system will then pass an item's citation details to your form using OpenURL parameters.

 For your convenience, you'll find a sample URL for your system that will look something like this:

 Breaking this URL apart:

 - This is the URL for your survey (we recommend giving your survey a friendly URL).
-This is what you'd link to from your link resolver or other system.
+This is what you'd link to from your link resolver or another system.

-- This is a string containing the OpenURL parameters and their values, an example of what would be provided by your link resolver or other system to LibWizard.
+- This is a string containing the OpenURL parameters and their values, an example of what would be provided by your link resolver or another system to LibWizard.

 To map your survey's fields to OpenURL parameters:

 - Click on the Map OpenURL Parameters tab.